iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.0.2/report.md

 > There is no reason why you shouldn't have this app.
 It's the least you could do<br> :date: __2020-11-15 13:43:55__

-> This app has been working the way it should but this morning the app seems to be a little crazy.
-It says that bluetooth is off, and it's on, Then also it said my closeness setting is off.
-I don't know what is going on but the powers to be should fix the problem.
-Thank you<br> :date: __2020-11-14 14:58:51__

-> I haven't been notified or anything yet, which is good I guess.<br> :date: __2020-11-14 01:17:11__

-> Okay<br> :date: __2020-11-13 01:04:09__

-> Not now.<br> :date: __2020-11-11 23:25:32__

 #### 4-star reviews